 As at 31 December 2017, we had a total of 8,177 broking trading accounts comprising 8,061 trading accounts of retail clients (including individual and joint accounts) and 116 trading accounts of institutional and corporate clients.
 Out of all our broking trading accounts, 1,613 were active accounts (being clients whose accounts recorded at least one trading activity, for purchase and/or sale of securities, broking transaction, in the past twelve months).

-The table below sets out the movement of number of our client accounts for the years indicated:
+The table below sets forth the movement of number of our client accounts for the years indicated:

-· As at or for the year ended 31 December

-2016 2017

-Number of client accounts at the beginning of the year 7,776 7,986

-Number of new accounts opened 239 204

-Number of client accounts closed (29) (13)

-Number of client accounts at the end of the year $7,986^{1}$ $8,177^{2}$

-Number of active client accounts at the end of the year $1,279^{3}$ 1,613
+Movement of client account number of our Group 31 December 2016 2017 Number of client accounts at the beginning of the year 7,776 7,986 Number of new accounts opened 239 204 Number of client accounts closed (29)(13)Number of client accounts at the end of the year 7,986 8,177 $1,279^{1}$ $1,613^2$ Number of active client accounts at the end of the year